Direkt zum Inhalt springen

 The protective provisions include not only students with sensory or movement impairments, but also students with chronic illnesses, e.g. epilepsy, rheumatism or multiple sclerosis, as well as mentally ill students or students with partial performance disorders, such as dyslexia or autism.

-The application for compensation for disadvantages must be submitted to the Student Service Center.
+The application for compensation for disadvantages must be submitted to the Student Service Center .
 Therefore, please contact the responsible administrative office.
 Applications for compensation for disadvantages must always be submitted before the exam or written examination, or two weeks before the meeting of the examination board of your degree programs.
 Ideally at the beginning of the semester.
-The dates of the examination board meetings are published in good time on the website of your Departments.
+The dates of the examination board meetings are published on the website of your Departments in good time.
 After approval, you will receive a letter authorizing you to claim the respective compensation for disadvantages.
 To protect your privacy, this letter will not contain any diagnoses!
 The granting of compensation for disadvantages may not be noted in the transcripts.

 • Students are obliged to justify and provide evidence